flexera-public/policy_templates/cost/flexera/cco/cloud_cost_anomaly_alerts/README.md

 - Additionally, a URL link is provided to a graphical report where all detected anomalies are shown.

 For more details on Flexera Cloud Cost Anomaly Detection, please see the [documentation](https://docs.flexera.com/flexera/EN/Optima/CostAnomaly.htm).

-## How It Works

-The policy queries the `/anomalies/report` endpoint of the Flexera CCO Bill Analysis API.
-User parameters are included in this API request to color the results.

 ## Input Parameters